franz-josef-kaiser/filterama/readme.txt

 == Installation ==

 1. Upload the `filterama` folder to the `/wp-content/plugins/` directory
-1. Activate the WordPress SEO plugin through the 'Plugins' menu in WordPress
+1. Activate the (WCM) Filterama plugin through the 'Plugins' menu in WordPress
 1. Done

 == Frequently Asked Questions ==